petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations/adding-custom-validations.md

 1. Go to the *Validations* tab and click *Add* ( ![Add Button](../../../../images/icon-add.png) ).

 1. Enter a *label* and select a validation type: *Groovy* or *Expression Builder*.

+   If you've deployed object validation rule client extensions to your instance, they also appear as options.

    ![Enter a label and select a validation type.](./adding-custom-validations/images/02.png)